norc-heal/heal-app-docs/docs/resulttrack/addresult.md

 #### Associated Files/Dependencies

-1. There are two ways to add "Associated Files/Dependencies", manually or via batch add.
+1. There are two ways to add "Associated Files/Dependencies," manually or via batch add.
 See below for descriptions of each.

+    !!!
+Warning

+        **You should only utilize one of the below methods for entering dependencies when adding a specific result.** If you add some files as associated files/dependencies manually and then utilize the "Add Multiple Results Dependencies" option, those files will overwrite the files you entered manually.

     ##### Manually adding Associated Files/Dependencies